-Students transferring to Washburn University from a different university or community college, and students changing majors within Washburn University, can immediately declare a major in social work and are identified with Pre-BSW status.
+Students transferring to Washburn University from a different university or community college, and students changing majors within Washburn University, can immediately declare a major in social work and are identified with pre-BSW status.
 The BSW director or assigned social work faculty advisor will work with students to create individualized degree plans and provide them with an estimate of anticipated completion of all BSW and university graduation requirements.
+In accordance with the Educational Policies and Accreditation Standards of the Council on Social Work Education, the BSW Program only accepts transfer credits for practice courses and field education from other CSWE-accredited or candidacy social work programs.
+Social work courses from an institution which is not accredited by CSWE may be considered for university elective credits but will not be transferable for Washburn BSW courses.

 Under certain circumstances, it may be possible for transfer/change of major students to obtain a BSW degree with an additional 2 or 2 1⁄2 years of full-time coursework (see Appendix C).
-Considerations for condensing a student's program by waiving pre-requisite requirements for certain classes include but are not limited to: a review of all transcripts, accumulation of approximately 60 hours of college credit, cumulative GPA from all college/university coursework, and input from the BSW Director and/or the Department Chair.
-Students working to complete a condensed social work plan of study should apply for Formal Admission to the BSW program in the fall semester after transferring/changing major and must meet all requirements at the time of application.
-More information regarding BSW Formal Admission can be found below.
-Students who are ineligible for a condensed social work program will develop an appropriate degree plan with their social work faculty advisor to determine the best timeline for successful completion of the BSW degree.
+Considerations for condensing a student's program by waiving pre-requisite requirements for certain classes include, but are not limited to, a review of all transcripts, accumulation of approximately 60 hours of college credit, cumulative GPA from all college/university coursework, and input from the BSW Director and/or the Department Chair.
+Transfer students who have at least 60 hours of college credit and a GPA of at least 2.5 should speak to their advisor about applying for formal admission to the BSW program.
+Students who are ineligible for a condensed social work program, due to a GPA below 2.5 or less than 60 hours of college credit, should work with their social work faculty advisor to determine the best timeline for successful completion of the BSW degree.